muscbridge/PyDesigner/README.md

 To check your MRtrix version:

 ```
-mrconvert - version
+mrconvert -version
 ```

 ### Python
 PyDesigner was built and tested on Python 3.7, so we enourage all users to adopt this version as well.
 While you may use the Python supplied by default on your OS, we highly enocurage users to adopt a Conda-based Python like [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/).
+Conda is a command line tool that allows the creation of separated environments with different python versions and packages.
+This of it as running multiple virtual machines on the a single host - you can easily switch between any for different needs, or run them simultaneously.

 Refer to either of these distributions' page for installation.
-This guide assumes a conda installation for setting up Python.
+This guide assumes a conda (Miniconda) installation for setting up Python.
+If you already have conda, or prefer using the default Python supplied by your OS, skip to package installation at the end of this subsection.

 First, update conda with
 ```
 conda update conda
 ```

-Next, create a conda environment specifically for dMRI preprocessing, called `dmri`.

 Creating a conda environment is recommended as this will keep all of the dependencies required for this project isolated to just the conda environment called `dmri`.
 For more information about conda environments, see [The Definitive Guide to Conda Environments](https://towardsdatascience.com/a-guide-to-conda-environments-bc6180fc533).
+Next, create a conda environment specifically for dMRI preprocessing, called `dmri`.
+You can choose any name, but be sure to replace `dmri` in this guide with the name of your choice.

 If you prefer not to create this environment, skip to package installation.
-In addition, we'll be installing `pip` to this environment.
+In addition, we'll be installing `pip` to this environment, in the even `conda install <package name>` fails to compile and install a package.

 ```
 conda create -n dmri python=3.7